Migrating Target Rate Sensors To Target Timeframes#

 Setting up Target Rate sensors#

 Now we have our data source representing Octopus Energy and data coming from this integration into Target Timeframes, it's time to now port across our target rate and rolling target rate sensors.
 Each type of sensor are added as a sub entry to our data source.
-You can see below what the menu looks like.
+Either click the appropriate Add button, or the three dots and choose the add option.

 For porting a target rate sensor, you would select target timeframe and for porting a rolling target rate sensor, you would select rolling target timeframe.